Tahiti Frequently Asked Questions

 The Islands of Tahiti lie in the Pacific Ocean, just south of the equator, in the same time zone as Hawaii, approximately seven and a half hours by air from Los Angeles, midway between North America and Australia.

 Two hours behind Pacific Standard Time.

-DO WE CROSS THE INTERNATIONAL DATE LINE?
+IS TAHITI ACROSS THE INTERNATIONAL DATE LINE?